TritonDataCenter/manta-buckets-mdapi/migrations/MIGRATIONS.md

 ### Major version change

-1. Make and commit changes needed to feature gate the buckets-mdapi code.
+1. Make and commit changes needed to feature gate the `buckets-mdapi` code.
-1. Build and deploy image with the changes
+1. Build and deploy an image with the feature-gated changes.
-1. Make commit with new migration with a properly incremented major version number (both in the file name and in the migration itself).
+1. Make a commit containing the new migration.
+Ensure the migration has a properly incremented major version number (both in the file name and in the migration itself).
 Reset the minor version to zero for each new major version.
-1. Deploy new image with the migration
+1. Deploy the new image with the migration.
-1. Commit change removing featured gated code
+1. Commit the change removing featured-gated code.
-1. Deploy the new image (though there is not necessarily urgency to this step)
+1. Deploy the updated image without the feature-gated code (though there is not necessarily urgency to this step).

 ### Minor version change

-1. Make commit with new migration with a properly incremented minor version number (both in the file name and in the migration itself).
+1. Make a commit containing the new migration with a properly incremented minor version number (both in the file name and in the migration itself).
-1. Deploy new image with the migration
+1. Deploy the new image containing the migration

 ## Downgrades